 Q: If your kid was in the same situation…what would be your concerns?
-Would you get your 5yo vaxed right away or would you wait?
-I need honest experts to tell me what to do because I am scared and lost.
+Would you get your child vaccinated right away or would you wait?

-A: This is Dr Matthieu, and I'll answer this one since I am the only physician here with a child in this age range.
-I absolutely had him vaccinated right away!
+A: Every pediatrician we know, including all of us, have vaccinated our children as soon as they were eligible.
 The safety and efficacy date for the mRNA vaccine is so strong, and while most kids do pretty well with COVID, some don't.
-I have had a patient with MIS-C. We still don't know what long-term damage this virus can do.
+Some develop MIS-C. Some develop long-COVID.
+We still don't know what long-term damage this virus can do.
 I firmly believe the vaccine is the safest choice for children.

 Q: The vaccine possibly had an effect on my 13 year old's period (decreased the time in between each cycle).
 I am curious and concerned about the effect on my 9 year old daughter and how it might affect her puberty.

 A: There are many things that can affect frequency and severity of periods, such as stress and even minor illnesses.
 While that can make it difficult to study the effect of one factor out of many, systemic symptoms and immune reaction are plausible reasons to see a change in periods; and there are ongoing studies looking into the vaccine's effects.
 One survey of over 39,000 subjects reported that 42% bled more heavily after the vaccine, and 44% had no change.
 Fortunately any effects only last a couple of cycles, and the vaccine absolutely does not affect puberty or fertility.
 (MUSC, AAP)